insiderscore/s3-snapshot-proxy/app/BEHAVIOR.md

   DELETE requests return 501.
 On minio, preconditions on DELETE requests are silently ignored.
 Our proxy should not forward conditional DELETE requests and instead return 501.

+- For standard versioned buckets on a real Amazon S3 endpoint, the only If-None-Match value supported for conditional PUT requests is '*', which requires that a non-deleted version of the object must not already exist.